mono/website/docs/advanced/pinvoke/index.md

 String types introduce additional complexity, as you need to specify the form of string conversion.
 The runtime stores strings as UTF-16-encoded strings, and these will likely need to be marshaled to a more appropriate form (ANSI strings, UTF-8 encoded strings, etc.).
 Strings get some special support.

-Default marshaling behavior is controlled through the [http:/monodoc/T:System.Runtime.InteropServices.DllImportAttribute DllImport] and [http:/monodoc/T:System.Runtime.InteropServices.MarshalAsAttribute MarshalAs] attributes.
+Default marshaling behavior is controlled through the [DllImport](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.DllImportAttribute and [MarshalAs](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.MarshalAsAttribute attributes.

 Memory Boundaries
 -----------------